 - How to get clients to actually read your welcome packet

-Read on to find out how a simple welcome packet can help streamline your new client onboarding process and give you more time to focus on what you love: designing dream spaces.
+Read on to find out how a simple client welcome packet can help streamline your new client onboarding process and give you more time to focus on what you love: designing dream spaces.

 What is a client welcome packet?